michael2012z/BitBible/markdown/JPS/files/2Chr.md

 25. And when Jehoshaphat and his people came to take the spoil of them, they found among them in abundance both riches and dead bodies, and precious jewels, which they stripped off for themselves, more than they could carry away; and they were three days in taking the spoil, it was so much.

-26. And on the fourth day they assembled themselves in the valley of Beracah;That is, Blessing. for there they blessed HaShem; therefore the name of that place was called The valley of Beracah, unto this day.
+26. And on the fourth day they assembled themselves in the valley of Beracah;

 27. Then they returned, every man of Judah and Jerusalem, and Jehoshaphat in the forefront of them, to go back to Jerusalem with joy; for HaShem had made them to rejoice over their enemies.